Eco-hotel Tip in Minca

 You can also visit coffee and cocoa farms, with this full-day tour, where you will also go swimming in the river.
 With this coffee and cocoa tour, also includes a jungle trek.

-The moto cab is a convenient and fun way to see the best sights around Minca in a day or half day, such as Cascada de Marinka, Pozo Azul, Koffiefinca la Victoria, Cacaofinca la Candelaria and the giant hammocks at hostal Sierra Minca.
-Curious about the tour?
-Then read here about our experience.
+The moto taxi is a convenient and fun way to see the best sights around Minca in a day or half a day, such as Cascada de Marinka, Pozo Azul, coffee finca la Victoria, cacao finca la Candelaria and at the Sierra Minca hostal.
+Curious?
+Then read the travel story about our own experience.

 COFFEE TOUR FINCA LA VICTORIA

-La Victoria is one of the oldest coffee incas in Colombia.
-During the tour (45min) you will see, among other things, the original equipment from the early 1900s.
-The tour can sometimes be done in English, but when we were there, we were the only non- Spanish-speaking tourists and the tour was in Spanish.
-After the tour, you can also have something to eat and drink at El Bistro de la Victoria.
-Tip: a coffee tour is great to combine with a visit to Pozo Azul, because you pass by it on your way to the finca.
+La Victoria is one of the oldest coffee fincas in Colombia.
+The 45 minute tour includes a guided walk through the historic coffee farm with equipment from the early 1900’s.
+You get insights into their traditional production methods, and you can enjoy a cup of their locally brewed coffee.
+The tour can sometimes be done in English, but when we were there, we were the only non- Spanish-speaking travelers and the tour was done in Spanish.
+After the tour, you can have something to eat and drink at El Bistro de la Victoria.
+Tip: the coffee tour is perfect to combine with a visit to Pozo Azul, because you pass by it on your way to the finca.

 • Price coffee tour around COP15,000/€3.75